Walachul/SilvaPermaculture/README.md

 ##### 1.Routes testing

     i.
-Testing the routes links from menu(home, plants, statistics, add plant, account). ii.
-Going to different routes from the current page(for example from plants to account).
+Testing the routes links from menu(home, plants, add plant, account). ii.
+Accessing  different routes from the current page(for example from plants to account) and verify that it access the desired route.

 ##### 2.Database